HECVAT Category

 Have you taken actions to mitigate the identified risks?

-This question is asking whether your organization has implemented specific measures to address risks identified during your HIPAA risk assessment process.
+Risk remediation is what reviewers want evidence of: whether you have actually implemented measures to address the risks surfaced by your HIPAA risk assessment.
 Under HIPAA, covered entities and business associates must conduct regular risk analyses to identify potential vulnerabilities to the confidentiality, integrity, and availability of electronic protected health information (ePHI).
 However, simply identifying risks is not enough - the Security Rule requires organizations to implement security measures to reduce these risks to a 'reasonable and appropriate' level.

 HIPA-10